 Why does THPRD purchase property if they are not yet ready to develop a park?

 THPRD makes an effort to purchase property when it becomes available in new housing development areas and in established housing areas that are underserved.
 (Level of service is defined in THPRD’s Parks Functional Plan.)
 Even if THPRD does not have the funds to fully develop the property, the advanced purchase helps ensure that THPRD can serve patrons in that area in the future.
+Click here to learn more about THPRD's typical development timeline once development of a park or trail begins.

 Why do housing developers sometimes develop parks instead of THPRD?